 Keratoconus (pronounced KEHR-uh-toh-KOH-nus) is a progressive eye disease that turns your normally round cornea into a bulging cone shape.
 The cornea is an important part of the eye that is responsible for two main things:

 In people with Keratoconus, the light bends in unusual ways depending on what part of the bulging cornea the light passes through.

 Keratoconus has many symptoms, including…

 If you find yourself experiencing any of these symptoms, make an appointment for a Keratoconus Screening exam.

 Keratoconus affects your vision which can degrade your quality of life.
 Individuals with this disease may find it hard to work, read, watch TV, and drive.
-It can also stress, lower your confidence, make you unable to enjoy those important moments in life, reduce your ability to take part in recreational sports, and affect your personality.
+It can also cause stress, lower your confidence, make you unable to enjoy those important moments in life, reduce your ability to take part in recreational sports, and affect your personality.

-There is no firm consensus in the medical community about the causes of Keratoconus.
+There is no consensus in the medical community about the causes of Keratoconus.
 However, we do know that it develops when the collagen protein fibers in the eye weaken.
 When collagen in the eye weakens, it can cause the cornea to lose its shape.
 (Think back to your days on a playground when a rubber ball became lopsided with a bulge on one side.)

-LASIK or RK eye surgery can cause Keratoconus for certain individuals.
+LASIK or RK eye surgery can cause Keratoconus in certain individuals.
 Because the LASIK and RK procedures involve operating on the cornea, they can result in Corneal Ectasia.
 While the LASIK screening process is more efficient today, many individuals who received the surgery in the past may develop Keratoconus.

 Keratoconus comes in a variety of forms.
 Depending on your symptoms, you may be experiencing one of the following forms of this disease: